 Although the coronavirus pandemic poses challenges for companies, it also spurs developments.
 And that calls for leadership.
-Stefan Scheiber and Matthias Altendorf talk about their experiences and insights.
+Stefan Scheiber and Matthias Altendorf talk about

 Inspiring environment: Stefan Scheiber (left) meets Matthias Altendorf in the CUBIC innovation center of the Bühler Group in Uzwil, Switzerland.